Trump veto threat raises the prospect of year-end government shutdown

 Trump did not say whether he would actually veto the legislation.
 He will leave office on Jan.
 20 when President-elect Joe Biden is sworn in.

+The Democratic-controlled House of Representatives and the Republican-controlled Senate passed the bill by wide, bipartisan margins, and could return to Washington to override his veto if necessary.

-He has also set up a parallel fight with Congress that comes to a head on Wednesday, his deadline to decide whether to carry out his treat to veto the $740 billion National Defense Authorization Act.
-Trump dislikes the bill, which funds the military and has passed uninterrupted every year for decades, because it would strip the names of Confederate generals from military bases and because it does not repeal liability protections - unrelated to defense - for social media companies, such as Twitter and Facebook, that Trump considers unfriendly to conservatives.
+As he heads for the door after losing the November election, Trump has also threatened to veto a $740 billion defense-policy bill, which has passed every year since 1961.

+Trump dislikes that bill because it would strip the names of generals who served the pro-slavery Confederacy from military bases and because it does not repeal liability protections - unrelated to defense - for social media companies, such as Twitter and Facebook, that Trump considers unfriendly to conservatives.

-Both measures passed with veto-proof majorities, but a veto would put Trump’s fellow Republicans in an awkward position.
+Both the defense bill and the coronavirus bill passed with veto-proof majorities, but a veto would put Trump’s fellow Republicans in an awkward position.

 Many of them opposed the $2,000 payments that Trump is now demanding, and they would have to either defy their party’s leader or change their position on those payments.